Our Misson

 Our services are open to all, regardless of age, marital status, sexual orientation, gender identity, color, or creed, and we will welcome you when and if you stop by.

 There are a whole bunch of great reasons to attend St. Peter’s Church.
-With almost 160 years of history, St. Peter’s is passionate about following Jesus and about helping people be who God is calling them to be.
+With years of history, St. Peter’s is passionate about following Jesus and about helping people be who God is calling them to be.
 We believe that everyone is worthy of love and belonging and that there is a place for everyone in this community.
 For real.

 Our Sunday worship time is 10:00 am.
-We endeavour to offer a “user-friendly” church service and delicious treats, coffee and tea are offered every Sunday before worship – and you don’t have to lift a finger.
+We endeavour to offer a “user-friendly” church service and delicious treats, coffee and tea are offered every Sunday after worship – and you don’t have to lift a finger.
 Plus, the spiritual food of bread and wine at an open communion table will be even more fulfilling.

 We look forward to meeting you!